AyahDweikat/modal-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## About App
+<h2>Modal Component Implemantaion</h2>

+Modal Component for an application.
+The component allow users to display a modal dialog box for presenting additional information or actions.
+The application built using React, and the Modal Component implemented using a compound component pattern.

+Properties:
+1. Modal component that displays a modal dialog box when triggered.
+2. The modal have a customizable content area where you can display any type of content (text, forms, images, etc.).
+3. There is options to control the modal's visibility, such as opening and closing the modal programmatically.
+4. Allow for customization of the modal's styling, size, and position.
+5. Use a compound component pattern to encapsulate the logic and rendering of the modal and its content.
+6. Provide a clean and intuitive API for consuming the Modal component and defining its content.